ChengZu/fripbird/README.md

 fripbird in java
 # wowfish

-1.How to Compile and run
+1.How to compile and run

 First you need install jdk, you can install use this cmd
 ```Bash